michael-lazar/flask-gopher/README.md

 *Who is this for?*

-I created this extension because I wanted to experiment with building highly dynamic applications in gopher, but I was frustrated by the lack of flexibility in existing gopher servers.
+I created this extension because I wanted to experiment with building dynamic gopher applications, but I was frustrated by the lack of flexibility in existing gopher servers.
 The target audience is web developers with experience using a high level web framework like Django or Ruby on Rails.
 You should feel comfortable writing python code and cross-referencing the official Flask documentation.

 ## Demo